GrammaTech/ddisasm/README.md

 - [GTIRB](https://github.com/grammatech/gtirb)

 - The analysis depends on [souffle](https://github.com/souffle-lang)
   being installed.
-Configure souffle with `--enable-64bit-domain --disable-provenance`.
+At the moment we rely on the [1.5.1 souffle release](https://github.com/souffle-lang/souffle/releases/tag/1.5.1) configured with `--enable-64bit-domain
+  --disable-provenance`.

 - For printing assembler code the datalog disassembler requires the